doctrine/collections/docs/en/expressions.rst

 ===========

 The ``Doctrine\Common\Collections\Expr\Comparison`` class
-can be used to create expressions to be used with the ``Doctrine\Common\Collections\Criteria`` class.
+can be used to create comparison expressions to be used with the ``Doctrine\Common\Collections\Criteria`` class.
 It has the following operator constants: